-2. Main steps of proposed algorithm.
-As we have stated in the introduction, our video inpainting algorithm takes a non-local patch-based approach.
-At the heart of such algorithms lies a global patch-based functional which is to be optimised.
-We optimise this with an iterative algorithm, as is commonly found in algorithms using such a formulation of the problem [3, 14, 38].
-The central machinery of the algorithm is based on the alternation of two core steps: a search for the nearest neighbours of patches which contain occluded pixels, and a reconstruction step based on the aggregation of the information provided by the nearest neighbours.
+2. Variational framework and notation.
+As we have stated in the introduction, our video inpainting algorithm takes a nonlocal patch-based approach.
+At the heart of such algorithms lies a global patch-based functional which is to be optimized.
+This optimization is carried out using an iterative algorithm inspired by the work of Wexler, Shechtman, and Irani [40].
+The central machinery of the algorithm is based on the alternation of two core steps: a search for the nearest neighbors of patches which contain occluded pixels, and a reconstruction step based on the algoregation of the information provided by the nearest neighbors.